codingforpleasure/customized-workspace/Ubuntu/useful-resources/spacy.md

 sentence = 'I have seldom heard him mention her under any other name.' nlp = spacy.load('en_core_web_sm') doc = nlp(sentence)

+# The dependency information will be contained in the doc object.
+We can see the
+# dependency tags by looping through the tokens in doc :

 for token in doc:
    print(token.text, "\t", token.dep_, "\t", spacy.explain(token.dep_))